-Making a Fresh Peach Pie with a sugary lattice pie crust is one of my favorite ways to use plump, juicy summer peaches.
-Over the years, I've made hundreds of peach pies with varying degrees of success, in search of the perfect slice.
+Making a Fresh Peach Pie with a sugary lattice pie crust is one of my favorite ways to enjoy the bounty of ripe summer peaches.
+Over the years, I've made hundreds of peach pies in the search for the perfect slice.
 This recipe is the result.

 I'll get into more detail later, but for now, let's just cut to the chase.

 - Don't add too much sugar.
 Add just enough sugar to bring out the flavor of ripe, summer peaches and make the filling thick and saucy.
 If the peaches are ripe and you concentrate their flavor, you'll need a lot less sugar!

 - Top your pie with a lattice crust.
-Weave the top crust into a flaky, tender, lattice top that not only looks pretty, but allows excess moisture to evaporate while baking so the crust stays nice and flaky.
-(Scroll down for step-by-step photos showing you how to weave a lattice crust.)
+Weave the top crust into a flaky, tender, lattice pattern that not only looks pretty, but allows excess moisture to evaporate while baking.
+This helps the pie crust stays nice and flaky!
+(The step-by-step photos below will show you how to make a lattice pie crust.)

-In Search of The Perfect Peach Pie Recipe
+In Search of The Best Fresh Peach Pie Recipe

 As a Colorado native, summer peaches from the Western Slope are something I've looked forward to every year for my entire life.
 Since they're only available for a short time, everyone in my house practically makes themselves sick on them during the few week a year that they are in season.